Thomas Trenchard (Dorset MP)

 Trenchard was the son of Sir George Trenchard of Warmwell and his wife Ann Speke daughter of Sir George Speke of Whitelackington.
 He was knighted at Theobalds on 15 December 1613.
 He was appointed High Sheriff of Dorset in 1634.

 In 1621, Trenchard was elected Member of Parliament for Dorset.
 In April 1640, he was elected MP for Bridport in the Short Parliament.
 In 1645, he was re-elected MP for Dorset for the Long Parliament and sat until 1648 when he was excluded under Pride's Purge.

+He commanded a regiment of the Dorset Trained Bands at the Siege of Sherborne at the beginning of the First English Civil War.

 Trenchard married Elizabeth Morgan.
 He had a son Thomas who was the father of John Trenchard Secretary of State.